HannahRy/ltc_timecode_pi/README.md

 ## Features

 - Real-time, sample-accurate Linear Timecode (LTC) audio generation
-- Accurate system time sync with ALSA buffer latency compensation
+- Accurate system time sync with adaptive ALSA buffer latency compensation
+- Advanced non-linear timing correction for improved frame accuracy
+- Memory locking to prevent paging-related timing issues
 - Supports all standard SMPTE framerates (24, 25, 29.97, 30, drop-frame and non-drop-frame)
-- Pinned to a CPU core for deterministic scheduling
+- CPU core pinning for deterministic scheduling
-- Graceful exit on Ctrl+C or SIGTERM
 - Real-time priority for glitch-free audio
 - Console display of running timecode, live-updated (suppressed when running as a service or with `--quiet`)
-- Selectable ALSA audio device via command-line option
+- Selectable ALSA audio device
 - Can be installed as a systemd service for automatic startup
-- Tested on Raspberry Pi 2 with onboard audio
+- Currently tested on Raspberry Pi 2 with onboard audio

 ## Disclaimer